sean-gugler/u4remasteredA2/README.md

 ### Trainers
 * When "Control Balloon" is active, [K]limb a second time to drift normally.
 [D]escend back to steering height, then again to land.
 * When using "Teleport" with "Ingame Keys", specify a Towne, Dungeon, or Shrine with a letter A-P (just like the observatory).
-* The "Fair Resell Price" makes buy-pack prices for all weapons and armor exactly half the purchase price.
+* The "Fair Resell Price" makes buy-back prices for all weapons and armor exactly half the purchase price.

 FIXES MADE
 ----------
-KEY:
+**KEY:**
-  (M) ported from MagerValp's fixes for C64
+- (M) = ported from MagerValp's fixes for C64
-  (G) fixed by Gugler, his own discovery
+- (G) = fixed by Gugler, his own discovery
-  (E) fixed by Gugler, from external bug report
+- (E) = fixed by Gugler, from external bug report

 ### Critical Bugs
 - (M) Stack overflow if attacked by wandering monsters.